umag/seanime-docker/README.md

 ### Ports

-`8080` - Seanime web interface.
+`3211` - Seanime web interface.

-`8081` - qBittorrent web interface.

 ### Volumes

-`/data` - Downloads and media files are stored here.
+`/anime` - Downloads and media files are stored here.

-`/config` - This is where the configuration files for Seanime, qBittorrent, and Supervisor are located.
+`/seanime-config` - This is where the configuration files for Seanime are located.

+`downloads` - Torrent downloads dir